DNVIC/archipelago-sm64hacks/README.md

 A: Basically any decomp hack will probably not ever be supported since this uses MIPS assembly code to change certain parts of the game to read from File 2 (easiest way to implement it, sm64's code is a mess), and when you recompile a rom from source and edit basically anything, the compiler will shift all of these pointers the assembly code relies upon, which causes the assembly code to fail completely.

-Some more complicated binary hacks/hacks with a lot of stars, like Star Revenge 6.25 and Decades Later are not currently supported.
+Some more complicated binary hacks/hacks with a lot of stars, like Decades Later and SM64OoT are not currently supported.
 Eventually, the goal is to get these hacks supported though.
 In the far future, it might be possible to create little C library for decomp hacks, which if the hack is compiled with the library, the hack will be archipelago-compatible.
 Though that requires the hack to have its source code released, and it's a bit too much work for me for now.

 Q: Why don't you support BizHawk even though this uses the "bizhawk client"?